cccbr/runningatower/content/docs/070-ringingchamber/index.md

 Is the ringing chamber:

 - Is lighting placed centrally to the rope circle, so as to illuminate all ringers above and from the front?
 Ensure there is enough light within the rope circle and not just around the walls.
 Uplighters may look good, but the reflectivity of the ringing chamber may mean they do not work.
-Rhey require a more lumens to achieve an acceptable light level.
+They require more energy to achieve an acceptable light level.
 Uplighters work best when combined with downlighters, lighting the space at eye level (6 foot) to waist level (3 foot) for the ringers.

 - Are there at least two light sources?
 This provides a back-up should one fail or is smashed by a wild rope.
 If in doubt, fit more lights than originally considered.
 Ideally engage a professional to help with design.
-400-500 lumed at eye level (6 foot) from the floor is a good starting point when ringing.
+400-500 lumen at eye level (6 foot) from the floor is a good starting point when ringing.

+- Lighting needs to be maintained, e.g. bulbs changed, and should be safely accessible.

 - Is there a battery back-up to protect against a blown fuse or power failure?